Challenges in the Life of Sean Connery in a Detailed Timeline

 In 1999, after Sean Connery sold his Marbella villa, Spanish authorities initiated a tax evasion investigation, alleging a £5.5 million fraud against the Spanish treasury.

-In 2001, Sean Connery's financial support for the SNP ended due to legislation prohibiting overseas funding of political activities in the United Kingdom.
+In 2001, Sean Connery's financial support to the Scottish National Party (SNP) ended due to the British Parliament's legislation prohibiting overseas funding of political activities in the United Kingdom.

 2003: Connery releases tax documents

-2003: The League of Extraordinary Gentlemen and Retirement
+2003: Starred in The League of Extraordinary Gentlemen and Retired

 Loading Video...